adamzuyang/plextech-forge-onboarding/README.md

 ### Deploying and Installing Your Forge App

-Now that your Forge app is created, we now need to deploy it to Atlassian's servers.
+Now that your Forge app is created, we need to deploy it to Atlassian's servers.
 Run `forge deploy` at your project root.
 This will build, compile, and deploy your code to a development environment.
 This may take half a minute or so, so feel free to take another stretch break!

 Now you have to install your Forge app to your Atlassian Compass site.
 To do so, run `forge install`.
 - For your product, select "Compass"